chan-labsite/SC-Track/readme.md

 ### Usage

-We provide a command line tool, you only need to run the sctrack tool on the command line.
-To automate batch processing of a large number of files, please refer to our source code for additional documentation.
+To automate SC-Track for batch processing, please refer to our source code for additional documentation.
 Its basic usage is:

 ```python